Update: Google has shut down its free version of Google Apps. You can read more about it here.

 You can read the updated tutorial over here.

-We have already seen the benefits of a custom domain, and one major benefit of using a custom name for your site is the fact that you can easily get a professional email address for your domain.
+We have already explored the benefits of a custom domain, and one major benefit of using a custom name for your website is the fact that you can easily get a professional email address using your domain.

-Many bloggers who own a domain name are not aware of the fact that they can create a free email address using their own domain name.
-For example, I have ShoutMeLoud.com as my domain name, and I created [email protected] as my official work email address.
+Many bloggers who own a domain name are not aware of the fact that they can create an email address using their own domain name.
+For example, I have ShoutMeLoud.com as my domain name, and I use firstname.lastname@example.org as my official work email address.

 Creating a domain-specific email address adds more credibility and looks more professional.
-For any blogger it is important to use a personalized email domain address for professionalism.
+For any blogger, it is important to use a personalized email domain address for a professional appearance.

-How many of you have custom domain name (something like [email protected]), but you’re still using a public email address such as @gmail or @yahoomail?
+How many of you have a custom domain name (something like www.domain.com), but you’re still using a public email address such as @gmail.com or @yahoo.com?

-How to create a free personalized email address with your own domain :
+How to create a personalized email address with your own domain:

-Make sure you don’t add www as a prefix or a trailing slash (/) as a prefix.
-It should simply be as follows: domain.com
+Make sure you don’t add “www” as a prefix or a trailing slash (/) at the end.

 2. Once you click on “Submit”, you need to create a Google Apps login.
-My suggestion is that you create one account with the name of [email protected], and later you can create an account like [email protected] This will offer better management in the future, as you seek to give additional roles to other of your group members.
+My suggestion is that you create one account with the name of “email@example.com”, and later you can create an account like “firstname.lastname@example.org”.
+This will offer better management in the future when you start to give additional roles to other group members.
 Especially if you have a large organization, my suggestion would be that you create your first account using “admin”.
 This suggests that you are the chief administrator of the website/blog/domain.

-Once all of this is completed and you have accepted their TOS, hit “submit’ and you will be automatically logged into your personalized email address account.
-Now, you can set up a Google Apps account using either of two methods – “express” or “custom: For the sake of this tutorial, let’s go with the “express” set-up.
+Once all of this is completed and you have accepted their TOS, hit “Submit’ and you will be automatically logged into your personalized email address account.

 Verify ownership for Google Apps email: